Walks and Walking on Romney Marsh

 From the car park walk northwards away from the lighthouse.
 There are a number of footpaths that you can follow, providing short, medium and long walks.
 For a walk of about 1½-2 hours continue walking south until you almost reach Dungeness Road [running south east to north west] turn left and make your way westward until you reach the lakes, turn right and then return southwards back to the car park.

-Two other Dungeness walks are:
+Other Dungeness walks are:

-Dungeness Trail - taking in the Old Lighthouse, shacks and railway carriages on beach and Derek Jarmans Prospect Cottage
+Dungeness Trail - taking in the Old Lighthouse, shacks and railway carriages on beach and Derek Jarman's Prospect Cottage

 Dungeness Walk by Lou Johnson - a 7 mile walk taking in the RSBP Reserve and the Old Lighthouse.

-View from the Car Park
+View from the car park at Dungeness

 You can start your walk from either of the two public car parks in Greatstone, in Coast Drive opposite to Clark Road and in The Parade, with its entrance opposite to the Post Office